lupyuen/nuttx-ox64/README.md

 1. Set BL808 board to programming mode
     + Press and Hold BOOT Button
-    + Unplug and replug Micro USB Port
+    + Unplug and replug the Micro USB Port
     + Release BOOT button

     TODO: What do we see in USB Serial Terminal?